Yoshiko Okada: Era of Struggling Talkies

 She then returned to Tokyo and established her own production company, turning her attention to talkies, which had only just begun in Japan and in which she felt her stage experience would allow her to excel.
 With her as star and Takeguchi as director they produced and marketed more than a dozen films about traditional music and dance.
 Taking up Japanese dance in earnest, she became a disciple of Shizue Fujima, earning the right to the dancing stage name of Yoshiko Fujikage.

 In 1932, she signed a contract with the leading studio of the day Shochiku Kamata on the condition that she would take over the debts of Nikkatsu.
 With the growing popularity of younger stars such as Sumiko Kurishima, Kinuyo Tanaka, Hiroko Kawasaki, Sanae Takasugi and Yumeko Aizome, Okada had to settle for more mature and usually lesser roles but was still capable of star performances, including in Yasujirō Ozu's and Hiroshi Shimizu's first talkies.
 Until the Day We Meet Again, with only musical interludes and sound effects but no dialogue, couldn't make the most of her stage skills but was still critically acclaimed, ranking 7th among Kinema Junpō's list for 1932.
-That film is considered lost but Ozu's Woman of Tokyo and Shimizu's See the Women Who Cry in Springtime largely owe their masterpiece reputations to her lead roles.
+That film is considered lost but Ozu's Woman of Tokyo and Shimizu's A Woman Crying in Spring largely owe their masterpiece reputations to her lead roles.
 Both directors had praise for her acting but she was shunned as a difficult actress to work with, and she wanted to create works that she could devote herself to.
 Ironically her last great film role might have been in A Sword Comes on the Scene, the lost avant-garde masterpiece of Teinosuke Kinugasa, whose rebellion against women actresses led to Okada's first steps in cinema.